-A slogan I also heard in AA was: ‘Meeting Makers, Make It.’
+I also heard a slogan in AA: ‘Meeting Makers, Make It.’
 I took this far too literally.
-I convinced myself that I could get well if I just went to enough meetings.
+I convinced myself I could get well if I went to enough meetings.
 My thinking was very irrational at the time.
 I managed to convince myself that if I went to two meetings a day, I would recover twice as fast.
 I was determined to get well as soon as possible.
 Therefore, I would often go to three meetings a day.
-I genuinely believed that this would help me to recover three times more quickly!
+I genuinely believed this would help me recover three times more quickly!

 An addictive personality

-My primary addictions were to alcohol and drugs.
-However, I have such an addictive personality, that it seems I can become addicted to practically anything.
+My primary addictions were alcohol and drugs.
+However, I have such an addictive personality that it seems I can become addicted to practically anything.
 AA meetings were certainly no exception!
-They became a way of feeling whole, connected and accepted.
+They became a way of feeling whole, connected, and accepted.

 Between relapses, I managed to stay clean and sober through reliance on the fellowship alone.
 In early recovery, that was undoubtedly a good thing.
 I needed the fellowship and support of other alcoholics.
 As an agnostic, GOD became a Group Of Drunks.